Quick Summary

 - Issues with autofill functionality and document setup

-- Difficulty in integrating with other software like CRM and management systems
+- Difficulty in integrating with other software, like CRM and management systems

 - Challenges with customer support

-11. eSignatures.io
+11. Best for Pay-As-You-Go Pricing: eSignatures.io

-eSignatures.io is a lightweight e-signature tool that offers a user-friendly and streamlined experience.
+eSignatures.io is a lightweight eSignature tool that offers a user-friendly and streamlined experience.

 It supports 23 languages, offers a range of integrations through Make (formerly Integromat) and Zapier, and has a free trial available for some of their paid plans.
 You can also access a few advanced features like audit trails, placeholders, and SMS authentication.